oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ### Deny Response -- Consumer to Producer

-The consumer response is as follows:
+The following OpenC2 response message is published by the Consumer 1 and delivered to the Producer on the `oc2/rsp` topic.

 ``` json
 {